MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A06-inference-1cat_test-simulation.md

 \vspace{1.8in}

 We could also choose to display the data as a proportion in a **relative frequency** bar plot.
 To find the relative frequency, the count in each level of `choice` is divided by the sample size.
-This calculation is the sample proportion for each level of choice.
+This calculation is the sample proportion for each level of `choice`.
 Notice that in the following code we told R to create a bar plot with proportions.

 * In the R script file, highlight and run lines 23--29 to create the relative frequency bar plot.